 ‘On This Day’ 1976: The Bombing of Cubana Airlines Flight 455

-On a balmy October afternoon in 1976, a DC-8 commercial jetliner carrying 73 passengers, many of them teenagers, took off from Barbados bound for Jamaica.
+On a balmy October afternoon in 1976, a DC-8 commercial jetliner carrying 73 passengers, many of them teenagers who had just won gold medals in fencing at the Central American and Caribbean Championships, took off from Barbados bound for Jamaica.
 But flight 455 never made it to its destination.
-Before arriving in Barbados, the plane had stopped in nearby Trinidad and Tobago.
+Before arriving in Barbados, the plane briefly stopped in nearby Trinidad and Tobago.
 There, Hernán Ricardo and Freddy Lugo planted two bombs, cleverly hidden inside of a camera and a tube of toothpaste, aboard the plane.
 Ricardo and Lugo disembarked in Barbados, left their checked luggage on flight 455 and flew back to Trinidad and Tobago.
 Shortly after takeoff, the bombs detonated, tearing the plane into two pieces and sending it plunging into the sea.
 There were no survivors.
-Shortly after this tragic act of terrorism, Ricardo phoned one Orlando Bosch and reported that “a bus with 73 dogs went off a cliff and all got killed.”
+Following the bombing, Ricardo phoned a man named Orlando Bosch and reported that “a bus with 73 dogs went off a cliff and all got killed.”

 Hernán Ricardo and Freddy Lugo, former Venezuelan agents, were arrested in Trinidad and Tobago.
 They confessed to the bombing and fingered two Cubans, Orlando Bosch and former CIA agent Luis Posada Carriles, as the masterminds behind the terror attack.
+Declassified CIA documents report Posada stating that “we are going to blow up a Cuban airliner… Orlando has the details.”
 All four men were jailed in Venezuela but Bosch and Posada managed to escape justice; literally so in the case of Posada, who fled from prison while awaiting trial for his role in the airliner bombing.

 Where did these two terrorists eventually end up?
 Right here in the United States.
 But they weren’t here to face trial for orchestrating the attack that killed 73 innocent people.
 Incredibly, Bosch and Posada were welcomed as heroes upon entering the United States.
 President George H.W.
 Bush even granted Bosch political asylum.